 Brief Description of Research Project:

 Civil engineers are not educated with robotics.
 They need to be trained on the job with effective tools.
 The most recent simulation trainer that the PI has built is currently being used by the US Navy to train surface warfare officers in decision making under stress.
 In a crowded in-port environment, the crew on a ship’s bridge is trained to probe and identify suspicious boat behavior within the port’s traffic pattern.
 Officers in charge of the simulation training lesson use software for high-level control of dozens of other ships, boats, and aircrafts that quickly react and adapt to the crewed ship’s actions based on lower-level programmed autonomy and game-like user interaction.
 Without this virtual “experience,” improperly trained crews put lives in danger.
-Scenarios that would be catastrophic in reality can also be simulated and, without this training, especially for recovering from error states, operators may inadvertently lose valuable hardware, produce erroneous results, and compromise system and human safety.
+Scenarios that would be catastrophic in reality can also be simulated and, without this training, especially for recovering from error states, operators may inadvertently lose valuable hardware, produce erroneous results, and even compromise system and human safety.

 Approach and Methodology.
 An iterative software engineering process will be used to investigate and build a series of Simulation Training And Control System (STACS) prototypes.
-These prototypes will run on Android/iOS devices, PCs, or MACs and will be used for operator training (in simulation) and operator control of a robot team in the real world during inspection.
+These prototypes will run on Android/iOS devices, PCs, or MACs and will be used for operator training (in simulation) and operator control of a robot team during inspection.
 The tradeoff between operator control and robot autonomy in simulation will be investigated to gain insight into the design of efficient control software in robots and develop an effective robot team, including multiple UAVs and climbing robots.